-For more information regarding the contents of this manual, contact Community Coordination for Survivor Safety at EVA BC at ccss@endingviolence.org
+For more information regarding the contents of this manual, contact the Community Coordination for Survivor Safety program at EVA BC at ccss@endingviolence.org be helpful to reference.

 The appendices provide the necessary ICAT forms required for functionality and file management.
-The appendices consist of the ICAT forms, the BC Summary of Intimate Partner Violence Risk Factors and acronyms that may be helpful to reference.
+The appendices consist of the ICAT forms, the BC Summary of Intimate Partner Violence Risk Factors and a glossary of acronyms that may